University Records Retention Schedules

 Excludes records covered by:

-• Rule Making (Washington Administrative Code -- WAC) (DAN GS 10009; held by Policies, Records, and Forms;
+• Rule Making (Washington Administrative Code–WAC) (DAN GS 10009; held by Policies, Records, and Forms;

 • Work Instructions/Desk Manuals (DAN GS 09001).

-Department*Retain for 6 years after superseded,
+Retention and Disposition: Retain for 6 years after superseded, then destroy.
+(Essential)

 Process Improvement